serg-io/infuse.host/README.md

   is "data-cid" by default.

 * **`eventHandlerExp`**: The prefix (a string) or a regular expression used to determine if an attribute is an event handler.
-This is "on" by default which means that all attributes that start with "on" are event handlers.
+The regular expression `/^on-?(\w[\w:-]+)$/` is used by default, which means that event handlers start with "on" and can contain alphanumeric characters, underscores, dashes, and colons.

-  If `eventHandlerExp` is set to a regular expression, the regular expression is used to determine if attributes are event handlers.
+  The parentheses within the regular expression indicate the location of the event type.
 For instance, when using the following expression:

-		setConfigs({ eventHandlerExp: /^on-(\w+)-run$/ });
+		setConfigs({ eventHandlerExp: /^when-(\w+)-run$/ });

   you would write event handlers in the following format:

-		on-type-run="expression"
+		when-eventtype-run="expression"

-  where `type` is the event type and `expression` is the expression to execute when the event occurs, for example:
+  where `eventtype` is the event type and `expression` is the expression to execute when the event occurs, for example using:

-		on-submit-run="event.preventDefault()"

-  If you're using a regular expression, it must contain parenthesis, as shown above.
-The parenthesis indicate the location of the type of event.
+		when-submit-run="event.preventDefault()"

+  would add an event listener to the element that will listen for "submit" events.
+Parentheses are required when using a regular expression.

+  Alternatively, you can use a string to indicate the prefix of event handlers.
+For instance, when using "on":

+		setConfigs({ eventHandlerExp: 'on' });

+  all attributes that start with "on" will be treated as event handlers.

 * **`eventName`**: Name of the event variable available within expressions and event handlers.
   This is "event" by default.
 If you wanted event variables to be named "e" instead, you would have